Dental Disease in Cats

 Feline resorptive lesions (FORLs) are holes in the teeth that develop just along the gum line.
-FORLs cause the teeth to become weak and snap off at the gum line, leaving just the root behind – which is very painful.
+They cause the teeth to become weak and snap off at the gum line, leaving just the root behind – which is very painful.
 If your cat has teeth with FORLs, it’s likely that your vet will recommend removing them under anaesthetic.
-FORLs are an extremely common problem and affect more than a third of pet cats at some point throughout their life.
+FORLs are an extremely common problem that affects more than a third of pet cats at some point throughout their life.

 Tooth root abscesses

 A tooth root abscess is a painful infection around a tooth root (see image).
-Tooth root abscesses tend to form if there is something else wrong with a tooth that means bacteria can get under the gum.
-Tooth root abscesses usually cause a swelling on one side of the face, just under the eye.
-Treatment usually involves antibiotics and in severe cases, tooth removal.
+Tooth root abscesses tend to form if there is something else wrong with a tooth which means bacteria can get under the gum.
+Tooth root abscesses usually cause swelling on one side of the face, just under the eye.
+Treatment usually involves antibiotics and, in severe cases, tooth removal.

-Treatment for dental disease depends on problem in hand, but typically includes some of the following:
+Treatment for dental disease depends on the problem at hand, but typically includes some of the following:

 - Anti-inflammatory pain relief – to keep your cat comfortable.